You just moved into your first home and are looking to take on some projects to make it feel like your own.

 Paint tends to freeze faster when it is stored out in the elements.
 This means that if you store paint inside your garage, it will tend not to freeze as fast compared to storing it outside.

-Even though your garage may not be heated, the radiant heat from the home may be enough to keep it from freezing as fast.
+Even though your garage may not be heated, the radiant heat from home may be enough to keep it from freezing as fast.

 Keep in mind that a specific type of paint may take longer to freeze compared to others.
 This will depend on the ingredients inside the paint.